DataBiosphere/toil/docs/Running/cli.rst

 .. _commandRef:

 .. _workflowOptions:

 Toil Workflow Options
 =====================
+The ``toil`` CLI supports the following commands as arguments:

+	``status`` - Reports the state of a Toil workflow

+	``rsync-cluster`` - Rsyncs into the toil appliance container running on the leader of the cluster

+	``stats`` - Reports statistical data about a given Toil workflow.

+	``launch-cluster`` - Launches a toil leader instance with the specified provisioner

+	``destroy-cluster`` - Terminates the specified cluster and associated resources

+	``kill`` - Kills any running jobs trees in a rogue toil.

+	``clean`` - Delete the job store used by a previous Toil workflow invocation

+	``ssh-cluster`` - SSHs into the toil appliance container running on the leader of the cluster

-Toil provides many command line options when running a toil script (see :ref:`running`), or using Toil to run a CWL script.
+Toil also provides several command line options when running a toil script (see :ref:`running`), or using Toil to run a CWL script.
 Many of these are described below.
 For most Toil scripts, executing::